 Ghostly Encounters

-Some students and staff have shared tales of encountering ghosts or supernatural phenomena within the tunnels.
-These stories describe eerie experiences, such as unexplained sounds, flickering lights, or apparitions.
-While these accounts add an air of mystery to the tunnels, they are more likely the result of vivid imaginations or the influence of urban legends.
+Some students and staff have shared tales of encountering ghosts or supernatural phenomena within the tunnels with stories describing unexplained sounds, flickering lights, or apparitions.

 Secret Passageways and Escape Routes